Chapter 36. Adjusting ID ranges manually

 Note that there are two distinct types of ID ranges:

-- The IdM ID range, which is assigned during the IdM master installation.
+- The IdM ID range, which is assigned during the installation of the first server.
 This range cannot be modified after it is created.
-However, if you need to, you can create a new IdM ID range in addition to the original one.
+However, you can create a new IdM ID range in addition to the original one.
 For more information, see Automatic ID ranges assignment and Adding a new IdM ID range.

 The Distributed Numeric Assignment (DNA) ID ranges, which can be modified by the user.
 These have to fit within an existing IdM ID range.
-For more information, see Adjusting DNA ID ranges manually.
+For more information, see Assigning DNA ID ranges manually.

 Replicas can also have a next DNA ID range assigned.
 A replica uses its next range when it runs out of IDs in its current range.
-Next ranges are assigned automatically when a replica is deleted or you can set them manually.
+Next ranges are not assigned automatically when a replica is deleted and you must assign them manually.

-The ranges are updated and shared between the master and replicas by the DNA plug-in, as part of the back end 389 Directory Server instance for the domain.
+The ranges are updated and shared between the server and replicas by the DNA plug-in, as part of the back end 389 Directory Server instance for the domain.

-By default, an IdM ID range is automatically assigned during the IdM master installation.
+By default, an IdM ID range is automatically assigned during the IdM server installation.
 The

 ipa-server-install command randomly selects and assigns a range of 200,000 IDs from a total of 10,000 possible ranges.
 Selecting a random range in this way significantly reduces the probability of conflicting IDs in case you decide to merge two separate IdM domains in the future.

 If you have a single IdM server installed, it controls the whole DNA ID range.
-When you install a new replica and the replica requests its own DNA ID range, the initial ID range for the master splits and is distributed between the master and replica: the replica receives half of the remaining DNA ID range that is available on the initial master.
-The master and replica then use their respective portions of the original ID range for new user or group entries.
+When you install a new replica and the replica requests its own DNA ID range, the initial ID range for the server splits and is distributed between the server and replica: the replica receives half of the remaining DNA ID range that is available on the initial server.
+The server and replica then use their respective portions of the original ID range for new user or group entries.
 Also, if the replica is close to depleting its allocated ID range and fewer than 100 IDs remain, the replica contacts the other available servers to request a new DNA ID range.

-If the initial master stops functioning before the replica requests a DNA ID range from it, the replica is unable to contact the master to request the ID range.
+If the initial server stops functioning before the replica requests a DNA ID range from it, the replica is unable to contact the server to request the ID range.
 Attempting to add a new user on the replica then fails.
-In such situations, you can find out what ID range is assigned to the disabled master, and assign an ID range to the replica manually.
+In such situations, you can find out what ID range is assigned to the disabled server, and assign an ID range to the replica manually.

 You can override the default behavior and set an IdM ID range manually instead of having it assigned randomly.